thomashjs/Psyc-7390-Project/README.md

   No Modification: Any modification or alteration of the data is strictly prohibited.

   Non-Commercial Use: The data is intended for non-commercial use only.
 Commercial use is strictly prohibited without prior written consent.

-Usage

-This program finds the parameters to the hypothesized Bayesian observer model (position-dependent variance function) by maximizing the likelihood of data given model parameters.

-Add all folders to path to ensure the program runs.